sokratis-efthymiou/aws-cloud-portfolio/networking-concepts/README.md

 # AWS SimuLearn: Networking Concepts

 ## Overview
 This guided AWS lab focused on networking and secure communication between application components inside an AWS Virtual Private Cloud (VPC).
-The exercise demonstrated how security group rules control traffic between resources in different subnets.
+The exercise demonstrated how routing, subnet separation, and security group rules are used to control traffic between cloud resources.

 ## Objective
-To configure secure connectivity between a web server and a database server by updating the appropriate security group rules.
+To understand the core components of a VPC and configure secure communication between a web server and a database server by updating the appropriate security group rules.

+## Lab Context
+The practice lab focused on:
+- exploring the components that comprise a Virtual Private Cloud (VPC)
+- configuring a route table attached to a subnet within a VPC
+- configuring an internet gateway inside a VPC
+- configuring inbound rules within a security group to control access

 ## Tasks Performed
 - Reviewed the VPC network layout
 - Identified the web server in the **public subnet**
 - Identified the database server in the **private subnet**
+- Reviewed the connectivity path from the internet to the VPC through the internet gateway and router
-- Modified security group rules to allow traffic on **port 3306**
+- Updated the security group rules to allow traffic on **port 3306**
 - Validated successful communication between the web server and the database server

 ## AWS Services and Concepts Involved
 - Amazon VPC
 - Public subnet
 - Private subnet
+- Route tables
+- Internet gateway
 - Security groups
 - TCP port 3306
 - Web-to-database connectivity
-- Basic routing and network segmentation concepts

 ## What I Learned
-- How VPCs separate resources into network segments
+- How core VPC components work together in a cloud network
 - The difference between public and private subnets
+- How route tables and internet gateways support traffic flow
-- How security groups control inbound traffic between cloud resources
+- How security groups control inbound connectivity between AWS resources
 - Why databases should be protected in private network layers
 - How application-to-database communication is configured securely in AWS

 ## Business Relevance
 A common enterprise cloud design pattern is to keep the application layer accessible while protecting the database layer from direct external exposure.
-This lab reflects that model by allowing controlled internal communication between the web server and the database server, while keeping the backend more secure.
+This lab reflects that model by allowing controlled internal communication between the web server and the database server, while keeping the backend more secure through subnet separation and rule-based access.

 ## Skills Demonstrated
 - Basic VPC architecture understanding
+- Subnet separation awareness
+- Route table and gateway understanding
 - Security group configuration
-- Subnet separation awareness
 - Controlled database connectivity
 - Secure cloud design thinking

 ## Evidence
-This lab was completed successfully in a guided AWS SimuLearn environment.
-The original temporary lab environment is no longer active, so live instance screenshots are not available.
-A completion certificate is included as proof of completion.
+This project includes supporting evidence for clarity and traceability:
+- Completion certificate
+- Architecture / concept screenshot
+- Lab screenshot showing the security group validation task

+## Files Included
+- `certificate.pdf`
+- `project-overview.png`
+- `verification-task.png`

 ## Status
 Completed guided lab

 ## Next Step
-Recreate a similar VPC setup independently and document the architecture with a custom diagram and live configuration screenshots.
+Recreate a similar VPC setup independently and document the architecture with a custom diagram and live configuration screenshots from a self-built environment.